ericom-gideon/docs/docs/getstarted/cli.md

+page_title:
+page_description:
+page_keywords:

 #### Why Install the Ninefold CLI?

 The Ninefold CLI is great for managing your Rails app on Ninefold from the command line.
 The CLI allows you to:

 * run rails console
 * view and tail logs